gzachariadis/Knowledge/README.md

 - [Explorer - Open Editors - Visible](https://github.com/microsoft/vscode/issues/187087): `1`

 The zero setting was removed recently in favour of using the standard mechanism for hiding a view via its context menu.

+- Explorer - Confirm Drag and Drop: ❌

+Controls whether the Explorer asks for Confirmation when Draging and Dropping Files and Folders.

+- Explorer - Confirm Delete : ❌

+Controls whether the Explorer should ask for confirmation when deleting a file via the trash.

 ## Extensions